sandervandevelde/NonSDKAzureIoTClient/NonSDKAzureIoTClient/readme.md

 This sample application lacks:

-- Supporting another certificate because the baltimore certificate is deprecated soon
+- Supporting another certificate while the baltimore certificate is deprecated soon